 The Shift Left approach has almost no secret for you.
-After our first article Understanding the software development best practices followed by a quick introduction of the need for tools to shift left in our second article we wanted to hand over one more tool set to you.
+After our first article Understanding the software development best practices we wanted to hand over one more piece of info to you.
 You are ready to shift but taking the team with you is a challenge?
-Don’t worry, here are some tips and some piece of information to get started and spark a conversation that leads the way to a new software development lifecycle.
+Don’t worry, here are some tips and some pieces of information to get started and spark a conversation that leads the way to a new software development lifecycle.

 It’s your turn to spark a conversation about shift-left in your team.

 • 72% of firms acknowledge that software testing is key to successful continuous delivery but only 53% have shifted all types of testing to earlier in the developer lifecycle.

 • Forrester surveyed advanced Agile & DevOps firms and identified that only 30% monitor unit test pass/fail ratio and 28% monitor code coverage (but 58% of them have some kind of unit testing automation).

 >>> 📈 Shifting left means creating a competitive advantage and being ahead of other companies.

 • Out of those companies, 15% think their test suites give them a good indication of business risk, but 53% think that high quality is determining the success of a customer facing software releases.

 >>> 🗯 End users are not loyal to bug-filled software and not persistent through poor user experience.
 But too few companies are making what’s needed to avoid this!